Factors that increase your chance of getting blisters include:

 Repetitive work with hand tools

 Getting a sunburn or frostbite

 Fluid-filled bump on the skin, which is often round

-Fluid is usually clear, but may be bloody
+Fluid is usually clear, but may be bloody, cloudy, or purulent

 Protect the Area

 Be gentle with the injured area.
-To prevent further injury, put a bandage over the affected area.
+To prevent further injury, use a bandage made for blisters.
+Also, put a cushion around the blister to protect it.
 The blister should begin to shrink in about seven days.

 Do not pop or lance the blister.
 Opening the blister increases the chance of infection and delays healing.